tonyedwardspz/beats-rhymes-and-unit-tests-demo/README.md

 ### Other tasks
 There are a couple other tasks you may wish to run:

-#### Tests

-To run the projects tests use the command `npm test`.
-This will execute some good 'ol assertion tests which require the building of the project.

 #### Documentation

 To generate the project's documentation, run the command `gulp doc`.
 The documentation